mmakarova/StyleMigrating/readme.md

         justify-content: center;
     }
 ```
-In v22.2, use the following CSS rules
+In v22.2, use the following CSS rules:

 ```css
     .dxbl-btn-group.dxbl-toolbar-group:nth-child(2) {